 At the end of each annual reporting period, the median, 80th percentile and 100% percentile for each parameter for each water type will be calculated, and compared to the local sediment quality guidelines.
 If the median concentration of a parameter is below the local sediment guideline, then sediment quality is considered to be low risk for that parameter and no further action is required.
-If the median percentile concentration of a parameter is higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, the negative for that parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, then further investigation of a parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, then further investigation of a parameter is concentration of a parameter is higher than the local guideline, then further investigation of a parameter is higher than the 100% percentile of baseline data, then further investigation of factors affecting the bioavailability of that parameter may be required (ANZG 2018).
+If the median percentile concentration of a parameter is higher than the local guideline, then further investigation of background levels for that parameter is consistently higher than the local guideline, the negative for that parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter in the area would be required.
+If the median percentile concentration of a parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter in the area would be required.
+If the 80th percentile concentration of a parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter in the area would be required.
+If the 80th percentile concentration of a parameter is consistently higher than the local guideline, then further investigation of background levels for that parameter is higher than the local guideline, then further investigation of background levels for that parameter is higher than the 100% percentile of baseline data, then further investigation of factors affecting the bioavailability of that parameter may be required (ANZG 2018).